 5 Questions to Help You Find the Right Psychedelic Psychotherapist

-As psychedelic informed psychotherapy is gaining more attention, many people are reaching out to our clinic for help finding a therapist in this emerging field.
+As psychedelic integration psychotherapy is gaining more attention, many people are reaching out to our clinic for help finding a therapist in this emerging field.
 For therapy that is not combined with psychedelics it is hard enough to find a person who feels like a good fit.
 Research consistently shows that the best predictor of good outcomes in psychotherapy is the “therapeutic alliance”, or in plain language, how connected and supported one feels with their therapist.
 Given the client sensitivity, level of trust, and therapist compatibility required to work with psychedelics, this rapport is even more important in psychedelic assisted psychotherapy (PAT).

 For those looking to connect with a therapist who practices PAT, here are some questions to guide you in this conversation.
 These can be useful for the consultation with one of our therapists or outside of our clinic.